APPENDIX "B"

 Canadian physicians" were willing to provide euthanasia or assisted suicide

-- disclosed nothing about the ethics of assisted suicide or euthanasia.
+- disclosed nothing that was not already known and nothing about the ethics of assisted suicide or euthanasia.

 B9.3 The judge was unable to identify any actual